raohwork/ratelimit/README.md

 ## Total transfer rate

 Bucket is thread-safe.
-You can share same Bucket betweens readers/writers to limit the total transfer rate.
+You can share same Bucket between readers/writers to limit the total transfer rate.

 ## License

-LGPL v3 or later.
+LGPL v3